slatedocs/slate/source/includes/_BLEProtocol.md

 | Bytes 0-3      | Bytes 4-19    |
 |----------------|---------------|
 | Header Section | Data Section  |

+The **Header Section** is used to route the commands from the application (e.g. an iPhone) to the Neblina module and identify the responses back from Neblina and destined for the application.

+Based on the **Header Section** a command will be directed to the appropriate subsystem which can be the radio IC of the Neblina or the motion processor.
+In other systems, some commands may be passed on to peripheral devices, so the protocol allows for scalability.
+The **Data Section** will vary depending on the subsystem interpreting the command.

+For example, commands destined to the Motion Engine subsystem will have a header with 0x01 in the subsystem value.

 ### Header Section
 The header section consists of four bytes.